Juanma1313/filarmony/README.md

     - The footer section includes:
       * links to the relevant social media sites for Filarmony.
 The links will open to a new tab to allow easy navigation for the user.
       * Name, phone number and email information for the company
-      * Web site developert contact information and
+      * Web site developer contact information
-      * Legal disclamer

   - The footer is valuable to the user as it encourages them to keep connected via social media

 ![Footer](doc/screenshots/footer.png)